sqlitebrowser/website/content/about.md

 In September 2014, the project was renamed to "DB Browser for SQLite", to avoid confusion with an existing application called "Database Browser".

-Ten years later, the primary maintainers of DB Browser for SQLite are ??? and ??? and ??? with major contributions from ???, ???, and ???.
+Today, the primary maintainers of DB Browser for SQLite are
+@mgrojo, @chrisjlocke, and @lucydodo, with major contributions from @scottfurry.